acikgozb/tcp-ip-journey/1-ping/README.md

 This study contains an analysis of `ping`, a tool that is commonly used to test connections to hosts.
 It focuses on pinging `google.com`, which is a well-known website.
+The goal is to explore how it works and briefly mention the concepts that are used.

 First of all, I would like to thank you for checking it out.
 I tried to make it as intriguing as possible without going too much into details.